 Next, add vinegar, sugar, salt, basil and bay leaves to a large pot.
 Bring to a boil.

 Reduce heat to simmer.
-Add chili peppers and garlic, then remove from heat.
+Add chili peppers, then remove from heat.
 Allow to cool.

 Last, pour into quart containers and seal.
 Be sure the peppers are covered by the brine solution.
 Refrigerate.